Qiskit Courses, Tutorials & Certification Path

 How to learn Qiskit, end to end

 Qiskit is the most widely used open-source SDK for quantum computing.
-It is developed by IBM Quantum, runs on real superconducting hardware (free monthly hours on the IBM Quantum Platform), and is the basis for the only widely recognised quantum computing certification.
+It is developed by IBM Quantum, runs on real superconducting hardware (the IBM Quantum Platform Open Plan includes free monthly QPU time), and is the basis for the most widely recognised quantum computing certification.
 Here's the practical path:

 - Step 1: Foundations.
 Work through the free Qiskit Textbook chapters on circuits and measurement, then run our Qiskit hello world tutorial.
 By the end you will have built and simulated your first Bell state.